Shovelware: Shovelware video games

 The Nintendo Wii became known for large amounts of shovelware, including ports of PlayStation 2 games which had previously only been released in Europe.
 Data Design Interactive became known for creating shovelware for the Wii.
-Their games Ninjabread Man, Anubis II, Rock 'n' Roll Adventures, and Myth Makers: Trixie in Toyland all used the exact same gameplay and level layouts, but changed the art and character design to make them appear to be unique properties.
+Their games Ninjabread Man, Anubis II, Rock 'n' Roll Adventures, and Myth Makers: Trixie in Toyland all used the same gameplay and level layouts, but changed the art and character design to make them appear to be unique properties.
 The eShop on Nintendo's later console, the Nintendo Switch, has also become notorious for featuring an abundance of low-quality games and software.

 Asset flips are a subset of shovelware that largely or entirely use pre-made assets in order to release games en masse.
 Called fake games by Valve Corporation, 173 were removed from Steam in one 2017 purge that included several sock puppets of Silicon Echo Studios.

+By 2025, shovelware games using generative AI, both for art assets and vibe coding, began appearing in various storefronts, leading to actions to remove these, such as with Sony.